-damage associated with mammals from occurring to four major categories: agricultural resources, natural resources, property, and threats to human safety.
+resources, property, and threats to human safety.
 WS has identified those mammal species most likely to be responsible for causing damage to those four categories based on previous requests for assistance.
-Table 1.1 lists WS' technical assistance projects involving mammal damage or threats of damage to those four major resource types from the federal fiscal year (FY) 2010 through FY 2014.
-Technical assistance is provided by WS to those persons requesting assistance with resolving damage or the threat of damage by providing information and recommendations on mammal damage management activities that can be conducted by the requestor without WS' direct involvement in managing or preventing the damage.
-WS' technical assistance projects where WS was requested to provide assistance through the direct application of methods.
+Table 1.1 lists WS' technical assistance projects involving mammal damage or threats of damage to those four major resource types from the federal fiscal year3 (FY) 2012 through FY 2016.
+Technical assistance is provided by WS to those persons requesting assistance with resolving damage or the threat of damage by providing information and recommendations on mammal damage management activities that can be conducted by the requestor with or without WS' direct involvement.
+Direct control assistance is provided by WS to those persons requesting assistance with resolving damage or the threat of damage by completing the work and performing the task of mammal damage management activities.
+WS' technical assistance activities will be discussed further in Chapter 2 of this EA.